 Hindu American Foundation Announces Launch of "I Am Hindu American" Campaign

-Digital campaign to raise awareness of Hindu Americans’ contributions to society and clarify misperceptions about Hinduism Hinduism takes center stage amid speculation that first Hindu American to run for president in 2020—Tulsi Gabbard (D-HI)
+Digital campaign to raise awareness of Hindu Americans’ contributions to society and clarify misperceptions about Hinduism; Hinduism takes center stage amid speculation about first Hindu American to run for president in 2020—Tulsi Gabbard (D-HI)